Armour Or Armor – British vs. American English

 0 Reviews

 The widespread global dispersion of the English language has, over time, created distinct varieties of pronouncing and spelling.
 Especially in academic writing, it is pivotal to maintain linguistic consistency and ensure a seamless flow to keep academic integrity.
 British English vs. American English poses a particularly prominent case, with a distinct differentiation in spelling.
-This article delves into the specific case of “armour” or “armoured,” touching upon common patterns in these dialects.
+This article delves into the specific case of “armour” or “armor,” touching upon common patterns in these dialects.

-“Armour” or “armoured”
+“Armour” or “armor”

 British English